Siege of Acre (1189–1191): Double siege

-The kings at Acre
+Kings at Acre

-King Philip arrived on 20 April, and King Richard on 8 June, after he had used the opportunity to conquer Cyprus along the way.
+King Philip II arrived on 20 April, and King Richard I on 8 June, after he had used the opportunity to conquer Cyprus along the way.
 Richard arrived with an English fleet of 100 ships (which carried 8,000 men) while Philip II arrived with a Genoese fleet under Simone Doria.
 Philip had used the time before Richard's arrival to build siege engines like the trebuchet, and now that stronger leadership from Europe had arrived, it was the city and not the Christian camp that was besieged.
 When Richard arrived, he sought a meeting with Saladin, and an armistice of three days was agreed upon so that the meeting could take place.
 However, both Richard and Philip fell ill, and the meeting did not take place.

 King Philip was eager to launch a siege on Acre, but King Richard was not ready to go along with the plan because he was still ill and some of his men had not arrived yet due to adverse winds.
 They hoped that the latter would arrive with the next fleet of ships and would bring material for building siege machinery.
 Philip continued the project by himself, and on 17 June, fired an attack on Acre with ballistas and engines.
 The defending army made diverse ways to make noise and send up smoke from the fires to let Saladin and the outer army know that, as arranged, they were supposed to come to the help of the town.

 The siege machines broke holes into the walls of Acre, but every new breach led to an attack from Saladin's army, giving the garrison of Acre an opportunity to repair the damage while the Christians were distracted.
 On 1 June, Philip of Alsace, Count of Flanders and Vermandois and one of the king's most important men, died in the camp.
 This caused a major crisis for the French king, since Philip had no heirs and settling his inheritance was an urgent matter, yet a very difficult one so far away from France.